modflowpy/flopy/DEVELOPER.md

 unzip linux.zip -d /path/to/your/install/location
 ```

-Then add the install location to your `PATH`
+Then add the install location to the `PATH`

-    export PATH="/path/to/your/install/location:$PATH"
+    export PATH="/path/to/install/location:$PATH"

 ##### Mac